Public Welfare Policy in Switzerland: Crediting of income and assets

 On the income side of the needs calculation, all available funds are taken into account, i.e. income from work, other social benefits and assets.

 An income allowance is granted on the income from work, i.e. part of the income is not taken into account.
 This amount varies from canton to canton.
 As a rule, the exempt amount is between 200 and 600 francs.

 The assets are to be used up to an asset allowance.
 This is CHF 4,000 for individuals, CHF 8,000 for couples and CHF 2,000 for one child.
 Valuables that cannot be dispensed with, real estate, expensive cars and the like must be sold in order to be able to live on one's own capital for as long as possible.
 Financial claims against third parties (daily allowances, alimony, etc.) must be claimed by the recipient of social assistance.

 If there is an entitlement to social assistance, relatives' support can be requested from relatives in ascending and descending relationships.
 Siblings are not subject to support, but spouses are.
 Support for relatives is regulated in Articles 328 and 329 of the Civil Code (ZGB).
 Since the revision of the SKOS guidelines in December 2008, a higher standard of living for the relatives has been a prerequisite for this claim – based on a federal court decision.
 The SKOS recommends an income limit of CHF 10,000 per month for individuals and CHF 15,000 for married couples.
 The asset allowance is recommended at CHF 250,000 or CHF 500,000.
 Relative support is applied very differently in the cantons.

-Personal Social Assistance
+Personal social assistance

 The aim of social counseling is to work with people who are threatened or affected by temporary or permanent social exclusion to regain access to the various functional systems of society.
 With methods such as the empowerment approach, social work attempts to enable those on social assistance to lead as self-determined a life as possible.
 The social workers proceed in a resource-oriented manner and see their clients as autonomous, reflective people. professional integration in the foreground, but great attention should also be paid to social or societal integration, because in this way, in addition to protecting human dignity, consequential damage for those affected and the public sector can be limited.
 And it is not uncommon for social integration to be the first step towards professional integration.